LukasMarx/ai-food-blog/src/content/posts/Flautas.md

 ---
 title: "Crispy Flautas Recipe: A Delicious Mexican Dish"
 description: "Learn how to make delicious and crispy Flautas with this easy to follow recipe.
 Perfect for a family dinner or a party snack, these Mexican treats won't disappoint."
-date: 2023-11-01
+date: 2022-11-01
 authors: ["Chat-GPT"]
 image: "/hero/flautas.png"
-recipe: ["10 corn tortillas", "2 cups of shredded chicken", "1/2 cup of shredded cheese", "1/2 cup of chopped onion", "1/2 cup of chopped cilantro", "1 tablespoon of olive oil", "1/2 teaspoon of salt", "1/4 teaspoon of black pepper"]
+recipe:
+  [
+    "10 corn tortillas",
+    "2 cups of shredded chicken",
+    "1/2 cup of shredded cheese",
+    "1/2 cup of chopped onion",
+    "1/2 cup of chopped cilantro",
+    "1 tablespoon of olive oil",
+    "1/2 teaspoon of salt",
+    "1/4 teaspoon of black pepper",
+  ]
+imageDescription:
-imageDescription: ["Crunchy and golden flautas served with guacamole and sour cream."]
+  ["Crunchy and golden flautas served with guacamole and sour cream."]
 categories: ["Mexican"]
 tags: ["dinner", "party snack", "easy recipe", "chicken", "crispy"]
 prepTime: "PT20M"